aperturerobotics/cli/docs/examples/flags.md

 }
 ```

-If `EnvVars` contains more than one string, the first environment variable that
+If `EnvVars` contains multiple variable names, the library uses the value of the first environment variable found to be set.
-resolves is used.

 <!-- {
   "args": ["&#45;&#45;help"],